Articles

 Deployment Process Definition, Enforcement, and Automation

 (1) Decide on Consistent Tooling: Multiple tooling options exist to manage Salesforce deployments.
-These include out-of-box functionality called “Change Sets,” CLI, the metadata API and third-party tools ranging from lightweight to heavyweight all-in-one deployment tools backed by version control.
+These include out-of-box functionality called “Change Sets,” CLI, the metadata API tool, and other third-party additions ranging from lightweight to heavyweight all-in-one Salesforce deployment tools.

 The tooling choice will depend on an organization's specific needs and will impact the capability of a delivery team to follow DevOps best practices.
 Regardless, once a tool is selected, it should be used consistently across the entire team, who might need to be trained on how to use it effectively.

 (2) Implement Version Control: Version control is critical for businesses of all sizes.
 Tracking and managing code changes helps your developers identify and eradicate errors easily and allow them to work collaboratively, efficiently and safely.
 Some common Git-based version control repository platforms include Github, Gitlab, Bitbucket and Azure Repos — any of which can be used effectively in storing Salesforce metadata code history.
-If made possible by tooling, it is also a good practice to enforce a standardized branching strategy and automate branching activities to save time, reduce the risks of human errors and enable admins or developers to use version control regardless of their level of Git knowledge.
+If made possible by tooling, it is also a good practice to enforce a standardized branching strategy and streamline branching activities to save time, reduce the risks of human errors and enable admins or developers to use version control regardless of their level of Git knowledge.
+Learn more about implementing version control through Copado's Salesforce source control guide.

 (3) Enforce Quality with a “Shift-Left” Mindset: The principle of Shift Left emphasizes the importance of early and frequent testing to catch any potential issues as soon as possible.
 This means testing features and functionality as soon as they are developed rather than waiting until the end of the development cycle.